Product

 18 July 2023

-Create your own oasis of relaxation with the installation of a poolhouse at home
+News – Create your own relaxation oasis by installing a pool house at home

-Do you dream of transforming your garden into a veritable haven where you can relax and enjoy the fine weather ?
-A poolhouse could be the solution, providing you with a multi-purpose space that will add an extra dimension of comfort to your garden, while still having your feet (almost) in the water.
+Do you dream of transforming your garden into a true haven of peace where you can relax and enjoy the sunny days?
+A pool house could be the solution to benefit from a versatile space that will add a dimension of comfort to your garden, while being (almost) right on the water.

-One of the major advantages of a poolhouse is that you can have everything you need at your fingertips.
-Whether you want to change your clothes, take a shower after a refreshing swim, work from there, or simply relax without having to come home with wet feet.
+One of the major advantages of a pool house is having everything you need within easy reach.
+Whether you want to change clothes, take a shower after a refreshing swim, work there, or simply relax without having to go back inside with wet feet.

 A mix of uses

-As you can see, there are plenty of design options : from a bathroom, to a changing room, an outdoor kitchenette, a barbecue area or even a relaxation area with comfortable sofas to enjoy long evenings with family and friends.
+As you will have understood, the layout possibilities are numerous: from a bathroom, to a changing room, to an outdoor kitchenette, a barbecue area or even a relaxation area with comfortable sofas to enjoy long evenings with family or friends.

-When installing a poolhouse, it is important to take into account the architectural style of your home and garden to create visual harmony.
-You can choose from a variety of materials, but wood remains the ideal option for blending in with the vegetation while ensuring a warm atmosphere and longevity.
+When installing a pool house, it’s important to consider the architectural style of your house and garden to create visual harmony.
+You can choose from a variety of materials, but wood remains the ideal option for blending into the surrounding vegetation while ensuring a warm atmosphere and long-lasting durability.

-By customising it, perhaps with the addition of mood lighting or a sound system, it would seem that it is indispensable for long evenings.
+By personalizing it with the possible addition of ambient lighting or an audio system, it would seem that it is indispensable for long evenings.

-In summary, installing a poolhouse in your home will allow you to create a unique space for relaxation and leisure.
-Whether you are looking to enjoy a moment of calm and relaxation or host a drinks party at home, a poolhouse offers that little bit of holiday all year round and creates a unique little corner of relaxation.
+In short, installing a pool house at your home will allow you to create a unique relaxation and leisure space.
+Whether you want to enjoy moments of peace and relaxation or host drinks at home, a pool house offers that little holiday feeling all year round and creates a unique little haven of tranquility.

-With Woodcab, we will take care of everything to ensure you have a real piece of paradise in summer, spring, autumn or winter, customised and functional, deliverable in a day, without any heavy foundations, and all this just 2 steps from your home.
+With Woodcab, we take care of everything to ensure you have a true corner of paradise in summer, spring, autumn and winter, personalized and functional, deliverable in one day, without any heavy foundations, and only 2 steps from your home.

 Press